amanbasu/amanbasu.github.io/index.md

 <img class="profile-picture" src="img/Icon.jpg" width="200px" />

 B.Tech in Computer Engineer from Nirma University, Ahmedabad, India.
-I have been working in the field of Artificial Intelligence and Machine Learning having experience in projects involving Computer Vision, Agriculture, Nuclear Physics, Parallel Computing, Medical Imaging, Satellite Imagery, and Audio Signal Processing.
+I have been working in the field of Artificial Intelligence and Machine Learning from past 3 years, having experience in projects involving Computer Vision, Agriculture, Nuclear Physics, Parallel Computing, Medical Imaging, Satellite Imagery, and Audio Signal Processing.
 Besides the academic activities, I am very passionate about Body Building and Fitness.

 ## Research Interest